Orbit Parametrizations for K3 Surfaces: Triply symmetric penteracts: 2 (x) 2 (x) Sym3(2)

-\begin{proof} Let $\Lambda$ be the lattice spanned by the above classes.
+\begin{proof} A dimension count shows that the moduli space in this case has dimension $4 \cdot 4 - 10 = 6$, so the Picard number of a very general $X$ is at most $14$.
+Let $\Lambda$ be the lattice spanned by the above classes.
 First, note that $\Lambda$ is already spanned by $L_1, \dots, L_4$ and the ten classes $P_i$, $Q_i$, for $i = 1, \dots, 5$, since we may solve for $P_6$ and $Q_6$ from the above relations.
 Since these remaining fourteen classes are linearly independent (they have a nonsingular intersection matrix), they form a basis for $\Lambda$.

 Let $Z_i = P_i - Q_i$.
 Computing the inverse of the Gram matrix shows that any element of the dual lattice has the form

 where $c_i$ and $d_i$ are integers.
 Suppose $D \in \overline{\NS}(X)$.
 Then $3D \in \overline{\NS}(X)$, from which it follows that $D'= (c_1 L_1 + c_2L_2)/2 \in \overline{\NS}(X)$.
 We claim both $c_1$ and $c_2$ are even.
 If $c_1$ and $c_2$ are odd, then $D'^2$ is odd, a contradiction.
 So at least one of $c_1$ and $c_2$ is even.
 If one is odd and one is even, we can find another divisor (by symmetry) with the parities reversed, and adding them will give us an element with both coefficients odd, a contradiction.
 Therefore, we may assume